vidavidorra/github-app-token/README.md

 # GitHub App token <!-- omit in toc -->

+> [!CAUTION]
+> This project is no longer maintained.

+# ⚠ This project is no longer maintained <!-- omit in toc -->

+This project is no longer maintained.
+In Juni 2023 [**GitHub**][github] released the first version of [`actions/create-github-app-token`](https://github.com/actions/create-github-app-token).
+That project does the same as this one did and offers more features and security improvements.
+Therefore, this project is now deprecated and I suggest using [`actions/create-github-app-token`](https://github.com/actions/create-github-app-token) as a replacement.
+I've created [`vidavidorra/github-action-app-user`](https://github.com/vidavidorra/github-action-app-user) as an addtion to still get the user information.
+Please see the usage of [`vidavidorra/github-action-app-user`](https://github.com/vidavidorra/github-action-app-user) to to see an example of the combined replacement for the full functionality this action offered.

+---

 Authenticate as a [GitHub App][github-app], from a [GitHub Action][github-action] or TypeScript/JavaScript code.

 - Authenticate as a [GitHub App][github-app].